Online Resource Allocation in Episodic Markov Decision Processes: INTRODUCTION

 \paragraph{Our Contributions}

-This paper initiates the study of online resource allocation problems where each episode itself involves a multi-stage decision-making process.
-As a first step, we consider the formulation whose episodes are given by a finite-horizon Markov decision process. \begin{itemize} \item We show an online linear programming reformulation of the online resource allocation problem in an episodic finite-horizon Markov decision process.
-Based on this reduction, we develop an online dual mirror descent algorithm.
-Unlike the existing online resource allocation frameworks, we have to deal with uncertainties and errors in estimating the true feasible set. \item We prove that if the reward and resource consumption functions are i.i.d. over episodes, then the online dual mirror descent algorithm guarantees that the expected regret is bounded above by $O\left(\rho^{-1}{H^{3/2}}S\sqrt{AT}\left(\ln HSAT\right)^2\right)$ where $\rho\in(0,1)$ is the budget parameter, $H$ is the length of the horizon for each episode, $S$ is the number of states, $A$ is the number of actions, and $T$ is the number of episodes.
-The resource consumption constraint is satisfied without any violation. \end{itemize}
+This paper develops and studies a formulation for the long-term sequential allocation problem for multi-step decision processes by providing an integrated view of the online resource allocation problem and the constrained Markov decision process.

+We propose what we call the observe-then-decide regime for finite-horizon episodic CMDPs, and we define and study the regret against the dynamic optimal policy that has access to the reward and resource consumption functions of all episodes and the transition kernel.
+We prove if the reward and resource consumption functions are i.i.d. over episodes, then our online dual mirror descent algorithm guarantees that the expected dynamic regret is bounded above by $O(\rho^{-1}{H^{3/2}}S\sqrt{AT}\left(\ln HSAT\right)^2)$ where $\rho\in(0,1)$ is the budget parameter, $H$ is the length of the horizon for each episode, $S$ is the number of states, $A$ is the number of actions, and $T$ is the number of episodes.
+Our algorithm is designed to stop before violating the long-term resource budget constraint.